Closed Exhibition - Treasures of the Royal Courts: Tudors, Stuarts and the Russian Tsars

 Treasures of the Royal Courts: About the Exhibition

 9 March – 14 July 2013

-Experience the majesty of the courts of Henry VIII and Elizabeth I to Ivan the Terrible and the early Romanovs in a major exhibition at the V&A. From royal portraits, costume and jewellery to armour and heraldry, Treasures of the Royal Courts tells the story of diplomacy between the British Monarchy and the Russian Tsars through more than 150 magnificent objects.
+This exhibition showcased the majesty of the courts of Henry VIII and Elizabeth I to Ivan the Terrible and the early Romanovs.
+From royal portraits, costume and jewellery to armour and heraldry, Treasures of the Royal Courts told the story of diplomacy between the British Monarchy and the Russian Tsars through more than 150 magnificent objects.

 информация об экспонатах на русском языке (PDF файл, 807 Кб)